AlexTuTruong/i-sell-nails/README.md

 Some things I'd like to or will implement:

-* A reset button which will bring the database back to an empty state
+* ~~A reset button which will bring the database back to an empty state~~
+    * Reset ledger button is now implemented
 * Dummy data to populate the database when created
-* A ledger which keeps track of transactions
+* ~~A ledger which keeps track of transactions~~
+    * Ledger is now implemented
-* Hover over the total sales for a breakdown of what hammers were sold and how many
+* ~~Hover over the total sales for a breakdown of what hammers were sold and how many~~
-    * This will require the ledger
+    * ~~This will require the ledger~~
+        * Ledger and Breakdown is now implemented
-* Add a stock of nails, so infinite nails cannot be sold, this will probably replace rating as Strength rating is not really neccessary
+* ~~Add a stock of nails, so infinite nails cannot be sold, this will probably replace rating as Strength rating is not really neccessary~~
+    * Rating is now replaced by stock
 * Docker file for easy deployment

 ## Demo Video